 Is my home eligible?

-Your home must be a single-family residence in a 1- to 4-unit dwelling, or a FHA-approved condominium.
+Your home must be a single-family residence, a 2- to 4-unit dwelling, a FHA-approved condominium, or a manufactured home that meets FHA requirements.

 Will I still own my home or will I lose it?

-You will still own your home and you can stay in it for as long as you wish, provided you pay your taxes, insurance and maintain the home according to FHA requirements.
+You will still own your home and you can stay in it for as long as you wish, provided you continue to occupy your home as your primary residence, pay your property taxes and insurance, and maintain the home according to FHA requirements.

 Are there property and insurance requirements?